nguyenthanhvuh/class-oo/docs/assignments.md

 1. Look at the [Javadoc](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-) to understand the behaviors `equals()` (while this is in Java, the concept is the same in Python).
 1. What does it mean for an `equals()` implementation to be correct?
 Be as concrete as you can.
 1. Is the given implementation of `equals()` in class User correct?
-Again, be concrete.
+Again, be concrete (e.g., is it symmetric, reflexive, transitive?).
 If there is a problem, find a specific object (test case!) that demonstrates the problem.
 1. How does inheritance complicate the correctness discussion for `equals()` in class `SpecialUser?`
 1. What is your assessment of the `equals()` method in the `SpecialUser` class?